- Admissions to the Master's Degree Programmes at Hanken 2014

 - University Admissions Finland

 Hanken uses the University Admissions Finland (UAF) application services for admission to the Master's Degree Programmes.
 The next opportunity to apply for admission to one of our master's degree programmes will be in the beginning of 2014.
-If you are interested in applying for admission, you can create a user account in the beginning of November 2013.
+If you are interested in applying for admission, you can create a user account on the UAF registration page.
 As soon as the application period begins, you can log on to your account and finish your application.
 Note that University Admissions Finland only accepts printed applications sent by mail.
 This means that your application form becomes an application only after you have printed it, signed it and sent it to University Admissions Finland's office together with the required enclosures.
 No email attachments will be accepted.

 The requirements for applying to a Master's Degree Programme at Hanken are: